CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?
+# you can iterate it by dictionary = dict()
+# you can add keys to it by dictionary["key"] = value or the update(method)
+# you can add to its values by +=
+# you can search in it by key dictionary["key"] but not by index
+# you can remove tfrom it by the pop("key") method
+# you can iterate through its keys, values, or both

 #### What does it mean that an object is immutable in Python?

+# it means that the objects values cannot be changed.
+I.e: tuple

 #### What is conditional expression in Python?

+# it is an expression that can control what happens if a condition meets its criteria

 #### What are different types of arguments in Python?
 #### What is variable shadowing? (context: variable scope)
 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?